amikulaa/amikulaa/README.md

 ## Projects

-Here are some of the projects I've worked on:
+Here are some of the projects I've recently worked on:

 ### [Project 1: Web Permit Application](https://github.com/amikulaa/online-permit-application)